A pop-up camper is a home on wheels, so why not treat it like your home and equip it with an AC?

 - Heavy.

-- Doesn’t have an auto evaporation function.
+- Doesn’t have an auto-evaporation function.

 Why Buy A Portable Air Conditioner For A Pop-Up Camper?

-Which type of AC is better though?
+Which type of AC is better, though?
 And why would you choose a portable AC over a regular RV AC for your pop-up camper?

 The answer to the question above is the benefits of portable air conditioners:

 - Portable AC units are often less expensive than traditional roof-mounted RV ACs.
-If your RV is compatible with an RV AC but you simply don’t have the budget for one, then a portable AC is a good alternative.
+If your RV is compatible with an RV AC but you don’t have the budget for one, then a portable AC is a good alternative.

 - Lower weight.
 Portable air conditioners also tend to be lighter than roof-mounted units.
 The difference isn’t huge – we aren’t talking a two- or three-fold reduction – but if your pop-up camper has very limited cargo capacity, then even 10 or 20 pounds of weight reduction will be vital for you.

-Portable air conditioners sure have some great benefits, but they also have big disadvantages that you must know about.Depending on your needs, these disadvantages may actually make traditional roof-mounted RV ACs more appealing to you.
+Portable air conditioners have some great benefits, but they also have significant disadvantages that you must know about.
+Depending on your needs, these disadvantages may make traditional roof-mounted RV ACs more appealing.

 Located outside, roof-mounted air conditioners have a much easier time evacuating the hot air produced during operation.
 Conversely, portable air conditioners are designed to be placed inside.
-And since they often have limited means of air evacuation, heating becomes a concern with them.

-- Lower cooling capacity.Portable air conditioners mostly have lower cooling capacity than roof-mounted units.
-Roof-mounted units are more efficient with heat, not to mention that they can be much bigger than portable AC units.
+- Lower cooling capacity.
+Portable air conditioners generally have lower cooling capacity than roof-mounted units.
+Roof-mounted units are more efficient with heat, and they can be much bigger than portable AC units.

-- Space requirements.Mounted on the roof, an RV AC won’t require any floor area for installation.
-Portable air ACs don’t have this benefit – they are designed precisely to be mounted on the floor.
+- Space requirements.
+An RV AC mounted on the roof doesn’t require any floor area for installation.
+Portable air conditioners don’t have this benefit—they are designed precisely to be mounted on the floor.

-The Heat Efficiency Of Portable AC Units
+The Heat Efficiency of Portable AC Units

 Here’s a step-by-step breakdown of the air cooling process in air conditioners: